 (Well, first of all, they’re pretty ugly and almost all boring white.
 But if you can get over that, there are still some really solid reasons to steer clear of them …)

-Mini Truck Depot Mini Trucks Are Tools, Not Toys
+Younger Mini Truck Depot Mini Trucks Are Tools, Not Toys

 Let’s say you’re a rancher.
 It’s an ice-cold morning, but you need to get feed out to the cattle.
 You want to load up, jump in, and drive off without a second thought.
-Or you work for a municipality and the streets need plowing.
+Or you work for a hospital and the path around the campus need plowing.
 You need to jump in, drive off and get that snow moved without worrying about whether your mini truck’s going to start or not.
 Or you work for a college — rain’s hammering down and you need to haul some sound equipment over to another building to set up for a presentation starting in an hour.
 Do you want to be over-doing the clutch and flooding the engine on your ancient carburetored mini truck while the students sit their tapping there fingers and wondering what their expensive tuition is being spent on?

 You have work to do — you need a tool.
-But not an old, rusty tool that has had most of its life driven out of it in Japan.
+But not an old, rusty tool that has had most of its life beaten out of it in Japan.
 You know that the best tools are the ones you don’t need to even think about.
-They’re there, ready, when you need a job done.
+They’re just there, ready, when you need a job done.
 They do the job just as you need it done, without compromise.
 And they require as little maintenance as possible to keep them ready for the next time.

 On all these levels, it’s pretty clear that an ancient Japanese mini truck that’s already at least a quarter century old, and likely has high mileage as well, is not going to be that kind of reliable tool you need.